Skip to content

 127. Integrated Pest Management (IPM) approach?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's POG verification report also provides information on the integrated pest management (IPM) approach used by the company.
+The company's POIG verification report also provides information on the integrated pest management (IPM) approach used by the company.

 • Y